torstees/MVtest/documentation/installation.rst

 for you, however, it requires that you have write permission to the installation directory.
-If you are using a shared system and lack the necessary privileges to install libraries and software yourself, you should please see one of the sections, :ref:`Miniconda` or :ref:`virtual-env` below for instructions on different options for setting up your own python environement which will exist entirely under your own control.
+If you are using a shared system and lack the necessary privileges to install libraries and software yourself, you should please see one of the sections, Miniconda_ or virtual-env_ below for instructions on different options for setting up your own python environement which will exist entirely under your own control.